List of town tramway systems in India: Kolkata (Calcutta)

-Mumbai
+Mumbai (Bombay)

 A mass public-transport system for Mumbai (then Bombay) was proposed in 1865 by an American company, which applied for a licence to operate a horse-drawn tram system.
 Although a licence was granted, the project was never realised due to the city's economic depression.

 The Bombay Tramway Company was set up in 1873.
 After a contract was signed between the Bombay Tramway Company, the municipality and the Stearns and Kitteredge company, the Bombay Presidency enacted the Bombay Tramways Act, 1874 licensing the company to run a horsecar tram service in the city.
 On 9 May 1874, the first horse-drawn carriage made its début in the city, plying the Colaba–Pydhone via Crawford Market, and Bori Bunder to Pydhonie via Kalbadevi routes.
-The initial fare was three annas (15 paise pre-decimalisation), and no tickets were issued.
-As the service became increasingly popular, the fare was reduced to two annas (10 pre-decimalisation paise).
+The initial fare was three annas (12 paise pre-decimalisation), and no tickets were issued.
+As the service became increasingly popular, the fare was reduced to two annas (8 pre-decimalisation paise).
 Later that year, tickets were issued to curb increasing ticket-less travel.
 Stearns and Kitteredge reportedly had a stable of 1,360 horses over the lifetime of the service.

 In 1899, the Bombay Tramway Company applied to the municipality to operate electric trams.
 In 1904, the British Electric Traction Company applied for a license to supply electricity to the city with the Brush Electrical Engineering Company its agent.
 It received the Bombay electric license on 31 July 1905, signed by Bombay Tramways Company, the Bombay Municipality and the Brush Electrical Company.
 In 1905, the Bombay Electric Supply and Tramway Company (BEST) was formed.
 BEST received a monopoly on electric supply and an electric tram service in the city, and bought the Bombay Tramway Company's assets for ₹9850000.
 Two years later, the first electric tram debuted in the city.
 Later that year, a 4300 kW steam power generator was commissioned at Wari Bunder.
 In 1916, a power purchase from Tata Power (a private company) began, and by 1925, all power generation was outsourced from Tata.
 To ease rush-hour traffic, double-decker trams were introduced in September, 1920.
 The trams met travellers' needs until the betterment of the city's train network, and the service closed on 31 March 1964.

+Chennai (Madras)

+Chennai (then Madras) was the third city in India to get a tramway for passenger carriage.
+The first horse-drawn tram service in Madras began operations in June, 1874, shortly after the opening of the tramway in Bombay.
+The tramway used metre gauge tracks and operated on several routes, the chief of them being a route between Royapuram and Triplicane.
+The tramway was in service for a few years, but like the early horse-drawn trams in Calcutta, it had to be discontinued due to poor financial returns.